-In this interview, the Brazilian author Vera Spínola talks about how her expertise as PhD in Business Administration and Master Degree in Economics has helped students and professionals to improve their English skills dealing with the world’s market and international relations.
+In this interview, the Brazilian author Vera Spínola talks about how her expertise as PhD in Business Administration and Master’s Degree in Economics has helped students and professionals to improve their English skills in dealing with the world’s market and international relations.

-Midlands Trade: How did you get the idea of writing Let’s Trade in English?
+Midlands T: How did you get the idea of writing Let’s Trade in English?

 VS: I would say yes, in many ways.
-I had worked in the International trade for many years.
+I had worked in International trade for many years.
 First, at the Brazilian Embassy in Santiago Chile.
 Later, as trade manager of a big petrochemical company.
-As far as economics is concerned, the concepts learned from the theory help understanding and writing about the market dynamics.
+As far as economics is concerned, the concepts learned from the theory help to understand and write about market dynamics.
 Besides, my students contributed to building up a textbook.

 MT: How do you think the methodology used in your book has helped learners to improve their English skills?